rjoydip-zz/github-actions-automate/readme.md

-# pr-automate
+# actions-automate

-Collection of pr-automate CI script.
+Collection of github actions automate.

 ## Table of content